MaMpf-HD/mampf/README.md

     <img width="1178" alt="MaMpf landing page used to log in" src="https://github.com/MaMpf-HD/mampf/assets/37160523/4a671aa4-134c-4d4a-9f00-aeeacd3ccebd">
 </a>

-MaMpf centers around the idea of a hypermedia system for mathematical content.
-Like _moodle_, it provides a platform for lecturers to upload and organize their teaching material including videos and scripts.
+MaMpf aims to be a hypermedia system for mathematical content.
+Like _moodle_, it provides a platform for lecturers to upload & organize their teaching material including videos and scripts.
 But MaMpf goes beyond that:
 - **Lecture videos** can be enriched with a navigation that allows students to jump to specific parts of the video, e.g. mathematical definitions, theorems, examples etc.
 - Lectures can be **tagged** with keywords.
 This allows students to easily find all lectures that are related to a specific topic.
 They can also see how different topics are connected in a **graph view**.
 - Interactive **quizzes** allow students to test their understanding of the material.
 The system can automatically evaluate the answers and provide direct feedback, e.g. explain why an answer is wrong or provide a link to the relevant part of the video or an additional "worked example" video.